s-nakaoka/choreonoid-doc/en/agxdynamics/agx-compliance-spookdamping.rst

 | AGX Dynamics performs numerical calculation of simultaneous equations which have equation of motion and constraints.
 | When the constraint condition is not satisfied, it is necessary to satisfy the condition in some way,
-| AGX Dynamics uses a viscoelasticity (spring damper) model.
+| AGX Dynamics uses a viscoelasticity (spring damper) model to satisfy the constraint condition.
 | Notice that, for formulation and numerical calculation, AGX Dynamics transforms the viscoelastic model as follows and uses parameters such as compliance and spook damping.

 .. code-block:: text